 We offer a very wide range of driftwood, with many different kinds of wood for your aquascape.
 You will always get exactly the piece of driftwood you see in the product picture.

-River wood is very dark and does not float at all.
+Black Iron Wood is very dark and usually immediately sinking.
 There are straight pieces and very ramified ones, and everything in between.
 Its rather massive look makes it perfect for aquascapes with the focus on driftwood.
 The dark colors contrast nicely against the green hues of the aquatic plants.

 Red moorwood is very ramified.
 When submersed, this wood looks brown to slightly reddish.
 Sometimes, red moorwood is also sold under the name spiderwood.
 Its delicate shape makes red moorwood a perfect piece for aquascapes, and it offers many different layouting possibilities.